The Greatest Poker TV Shows and How to Watch Online

-The entire idea behind the show was quite an interesting one as it would pitch one online qualifier against five hardcore pros, giving him or her a chance to win big.
+The entire idea behind the show was quite an interesting one as it would pitch one daring online qualifier against five hardcore pros, giving him or her a chance to win big.

 The Loose Cannon

 This qualifier is known as “the loose cannon” and they are staked $100,000 to play with.
-These $100,000 they are free too lose without any consequences, but they can only take home the amount won over the initial stake.
+These $100,000 they are free to lose without any consequences, but they can only take home the amount won over the initial stake.